awesomemotive/edd-product-updates/README.md

 **Email Preview Confirmation**.
 The "Send Emails" button triggers an AJAX call that saves any changes made to your email message and then shows you a preview of it along with essential info like products slated for updates and number of recipients.
 This ensures you don't accidentally send an email blast before it's ready!

+**Send Test Emails**.
+If you'd rather preview your email message inside different email clients, you can easily send test emails to up to five different email addresses – with tags interpreted and displayed just as your customers will see them.

 **EDD Software Licensing Integration**.
 Choose whether to send product update emails to those customers who have active subscription licenses for those products in which EDD Software Licensing is being used.
 Customers with expired or inactive licenses won't receive update emails when enabled.

 **Batch Sending of Emails**.
 For those with large customer lists, the extension breaks up emails into batches and sends them in the background (with a front-end UI to show you the progress) so you don't have to worry about the process timing out PHP on your server.